adityadomle/My-Portfolio/README.md

 Update your personal information in the section components located in `components/sections/`:

 - `Intro-section.tsx`: Update your name and introduction
-- `about-section.tsx`: Modify your bio and personal story
 - `experience-section.tsx`: Add your work experience
 - `projects-section.tsx`: Showcase your projects
 - `skills-section.tsx`: List your technical skills